phoenix3400/RAHEEM-XMD-3/README.md

  ```

-first fork repository then remove my forked then proceed to clone whole command . if you will not pass bro it's not easily I was encrypted my cmd .so my advice to you to contanct with owner 😂😂😂t
+- first fork repository then

+-remove my forked then

+-proceed to clone whole command .

+-if you will not pass bro

+-it's not easily I was encrypted my cmd .

+-so my advice to you to contanct with owner 😂😂😂
+by owner Raheem-cm